eyeonicon/get-omm-votes-go/README.md

 </p>

-# important!! found a bug, program might not work correct atm, working on it.
-date: 2023-04-08

 # Get OMM delegation on specific validator

 This is a simple Go package to get the OMM delegation on a specific validator.